mcollina/autocannon/README.md

 * `duration`: The amount of time the test took, **in seconds**.
 * `errors`: The number of connection errors (including timeouts) that occurred.
 * `timeouts`: The number of connection timeouts that occurred.
+* `mismatches`: The number of requests with a mismatched body.
 * `start`: A Date object representing when the test started.
 * `finish`: A Date object representing when the test ended.
 * `connections`: The amount of connections used (value of `opts.connections`).